 The ironic concept of Fear of The Lord is that such a fear, once known, is nullified at an emotional level.
 Ayah 23 describes the believers shivering with Fear of the Lord upon hearing the Quran, but then relaxing into comfortable remembrance of God.
 So compared to the more inevitable and wild fears of the world, the Fear of The Lord is a desirable and comfortable fear.
 Once you have it, you don’t need it, for in being afraid you are rewarded and the fear is assuaged with assurances that the thing you fear can be avoided.
 That is why the Quran presents itself as such a mercy: having made the Truth known it imbues believers with appropriate Fear and guidance to avoid the terrible outcomes, and thus they have nothing to fear.

 Fear is a healthy thing so long as it is accurate (e.g. you don’t build on the side of an demonstrably active volcano because you fear its inevitable eruption), and that is why the Quran must buckle down on its assertions that it speaks infallible Truth and is painting for you the most comprehensive and accurate picture of your circumstances.
-By the Quran’s measure, the great danger is if one denies/adulterates Truth, thus deluding oneself into lacking or miscalculating one’s Fear of The Lord.
+By the Quran’s measure, the great danger is if one denies/adulterates Truth, thus deluding oneself into lacking or miscalculating one’s Fear of The Lord, thus losing one’s own immunity to the reason for that Fear.

 An Arabic Quran